Battle of Dhurma (1818)

-Background
+The Battle of Dhurma was a battle and massacre in the Third Campaign of the Ottoman–Wahhabi war during the Expedition to Najd.
+The Ottomans laid siege to Dhurma, and their troops intentionally killed many of those that surrendered.

+Battle
-In January 1818, Ibrahim led his forces to Dhurma fortress, a stronghold abundantly equipped with both defenders and provisions.

-Upon arrival, Ibrahim meticulously surveyed the fort before initiating a siege from its eastern flank.
-Despite Ottoman bombardments and assaults on the walls, a fierce battle ensued, concluding with the Ottomans being thwarted.
-In an endeavor to negotiate with the garrison, Ibrahim faced unsuccessful attempts.
+In January 1818, Ibrahim Pasha led Ottoman forces to the Dhurma fortress, a stronghold equipped with an abundance of both defenders and provisions.
+Upon arrival, Ibrahim Pasha meticulously surveyed the fortress before initiating the siege at its eastern flank.
+Despite Ottoman bombardments and assaults on the walls, the fierce battle that ensued concluding with the initial Ottoman attack being thwarted.
+Ibrahim Pasha tried to negotiate with the fortress' garrison, but was unsuccessful and his forces attacked again.

-The Ottoman forces relentlessly bombarded the fortress walls, reportedly unleashing 5,300 shots upon the stronghold.
-Despite a renewed attack, they faced a decisive repulsion, sustaining a loss of 600 men.
-Undeterred, the garrison initiated reconstruction efforts on the damaged sections of the walls.
-Ibrahim subsequently besieged the fort from the south, under the leadership of Mut'ab bin 'Aafisan.
-After bombarding and launching another assault, the Ottomans successfully seized control of the fortress, infiltrating it from all directions.
+Ottoman cannons bombed the fortress walls relentlessly, reportedly firing 5,300 shots at the stronghold.
+Despite the strength of their renewed attack, they were decisively repulsed again, and incurred losses of 600 men.
+The garrison was undeterred by the initial attacks and even began reconstruction on damaged sections of the fortress walls.
+After his attacks from the east failed, Ibrahim Pasha subsequently attacked the fortress, under the leadership of Mut'ab bin 'Aafisan, from the south.
+After additional cannon bombardments and another assault, the Ottomans succeeded in seizing the fortress, infiltrating it from all sides.
+Street battles continued within the walls, which caused numerous additional Ottoman casualties.
+The battle resulted in the death of 800 of Saud's soldiers, with only 400 of 1,200 surviving.

 Massacre

-The Ottomans initiated a ruthless campaign, targeting residents in both shops and houses.
-Street battles persisted, resulting in numerous Ottoman casualties.
-In a deceitful maneuver, surrendered individuals had their weapons confiscated only to be subsequently killed by the Ottomans.
-The fortress endured widespread pillaging, encompassing money, weapons, cattle, clothing, and personal belongings, rendering it devoid of inhabitants.
-Ibrahim seized control and captured 3,000 women and children, dispatching them to Diriyah.
+Inside the fortress, the Ottomans conducted a ruthless campaign, targeting residents in both shops and houses.
+In a deceitful maneuver, after surrendering soldiers had their weapons confiscated only to be subsequently killed by Ottomans.
+The fortress endured widespread pillaging of money, weapons, cattle, clothing, and personal belongings and was rendered uninhabitable.
+Ibrahim Pasha seized control and captured 3,000 women and children, dispatching them to Diriyah.

-The massacre resulted in the death of 800 Saudi soldiers, In which only 400 out of 1200, had survived.